sshudler/fib-service/README.md

 export GOOGLEAPIS_DIR=<your-local-googleapis-folder>
 ```

-4. Clone, build, and run the backend Fibonacci server:
+4. Clone, build, and run the backend Fibonacci server and client.
+At this point the client can be used to connect to the server without the REST API:

 ```bash
 git clone https://github.com/sshudler/fib-service.git